|

 Another stage of editing involved the location of foreign characters.
 This would include J, Q, W, and X anywhere, and H at the beginning of a name.

 The final, and most extensive editing stage was done for only those entries with at least one Yiddish or possibly-Yiddish given name (about 75 percent of the database).
 To get to that step, it was necessary to mark the entries based on whether they had any bit of a Jewish name.
-Thus, anyone with the name "Aleksandr" or "Yosif" would not be marked as "Russian" — those names are often paired with names such as "Ignatei", "Stanislav" or "Ivan" as much as they are paired with "Yekhiel", "Shmuel" or "Abram".
+Thus, anyone with the name "Aleksandr" or "Yosif" would not be marked as "Russian" — those names are often paired with names such as "Ignatei", "Stanislav" or "Ivan", as much as they are paired with "Yekhiel", "Shmuel" or "Abram".

 The remaining "Jewish" or "possibly-Jewish" entries were then arranged alphabetically by given name (of the voter, then later by the father).
 At this point, it was easier to see which given names looked out of place.
 Any entry that had a given name that did not look correct was marked for further inspection, resulting in a list of about 2,000 entries.
 For each of the 2,000 questionable entries, the entire transliterated entry was compared to the entire original Russian entry — surname, given name, and father's given name — and corrections made.
-No entries were discarded; there are non-Jewish entries included in this database.
+No entries were discarded; thus there are some non-Jewish entries included in this database.

 Asterisked Entries